STEPHENS CITY UNITED METHODIST CHURCH SINCE 1775

 On this site construction of a log meeting house began in 1788 and was completed in 1789.
 A graveyard lay to the back of it which still exists and where some of the town’s early residents were buried.
 The graveyard can be seen on the north side of our present parking lot and includes the remains of close friends of Bishop Asbury.
 Friends he noted visiting and working with were local preacher Elisha Phelps and preacher and Revolutionary War Veteran John Bell Tilden.
 Rev. Elisha Phelps wife Elizabeth was Granddaughter of Jost Hite (early land speculator) and daughter of Colonel John Hite of Revolutionary fame.
 The oldest tombstone dates to 1809 and the newest to 1906.

-During the Civil War the church suffered considerable damage as the sanctuary was used as a hospital to treat wounded soldiers.
+During the Civil War the church suffered considerable damage as the pews were torn out and the sanctuary used as a hospital to treat wounded soldiers.
 During Federal occupation, Federal troops burned the parsonage (the pastor’s home) and it was not replaced until 1875.
 The 1827 church sanctuary was repaired after the war, but eventually the church was considered “unsafe” and “uncomfortable” for worship.

 In 1882 the congregation replaced the 1827 building with a more spacious facility on the same site.
 It was noted at the time that the foundation of the old log church could be seen when the 1827 building was demolished.
 An article in the Stephens City Star, dated January 28, 1882 cites the building committee of the Methodist Episcopal Church South awarded a contract for a good and substantial brick church.
 The foundation was to be 36×54 feet and the story to be 20 feet in the clear; the hold edifice to be not less than 70 feet including the spire.
 The masonry contract was awarded for $550 and the carpentry contract for $910.
 However other records indicate the structure cost a total of $3,000.
 The new church had a vestibule, a belfry, a high pulpit, and galleries on three sides.
 The pews in this church as well as in the two that preceded it had a center divider – the men sat on the north side and the women on the south side.
 There is no mention of a reserve for the use of the rear gallery.
 In 1886 a wonderful McShane & Company Bell, manufactured in Baltimore was purchased and placed in the belfry.